kubershahi/ppnn-capstone/README.md

 ### Execution
 ```
 git clone https://github.com/kubershahi/ashoka-capstone.git
+cd ashoka-capstone
 make nn
 make bb
 ```
-'make nn' is for the Neural Network and 'make bb' is for the bulding blocks
+'make nn' is for the Neural Network and 'make bb' is for the SecureNN bulding blocks.

 ### Scratch Neural Network Implementation:
 * Neural Network with ReLU and Softmax